Pinsker's hawk-eagle

-Pinsker's hawk-eagle (Nisaetus pinskeri), south Philippine hawk-eagle or Mindanao hawk-eagle, is a species of bird of prey in the family Accipitridae.
+Pinsker's hawk-eagle (Nisaetus pinskeri), south Philippine hawk-eagle or Mindanao hawk-eagle, is an endangered species of bird of prey in the family Accipitridae.
 It is endemic to the Philippines native to the islands of Leyte, Samar, Negros, Basilan, Bohol and Mindanao.
 It is found in primary moist lowland forest and tropical moist montane forest up to 1,900 m.
 It is threatened by habitat loss and hunting.
-IUCN estimates just 600–800 mature birds left.

 Description and taxonomy

-It is most closely related to the Philippine hawk-eagle (Nisaetus philipensis) with some taxonomists still considering it a subspecies, and Changeable hawk-eagle (Nisaetus cirrhatus) and hawk eagle species which is commonly distributed in Southeast Asia.
-EBird describes the bird as "A fairly large raptor of lowland and foothill forest in the southern Philippines.
-Dark brown above and whitish below with a streaked head and chest and a finely barred lower belly.
-Note the long hind crest and the chin stripe.
-In flight, shows barred wings and a fairly long tail both with a dark terminal band.
-Juveniles much paler.
-Remarkably similar to Philippine Honey-Buzzard, but head doesn't project as far forward from the wings.
-Voice is a fairly high, screeching "week wik!"."
+It is most closely related to the Philippine hawk-eagle (Nisaetus philipensis) with some taxonomists still considering it a subspecies, and Changeable hawk-eagle (Nisaetus cirrhatus) which is commonly distributed in Southeast Asia.

-It was formerly conspecific with the Philippine hawk-eagle but has a longer crest, smaller size,gray plummage and heavily barred belly and legs.
+It was formerly conspecific with the Philippine hawk-eagle but has a longer crest, smaller size, gray plumage and heavily barred belly and legs.
 This split was supported by molecular analysis.

 This species is monotypic and has no subspecies.